solar2d/com.cabagomez-plugin.ironsource/README.md

             publisherId = "com.cabagomez"
         },
 ```
-2. Plugin supports Android 21 and iOS 12 and above.
-Add to your build settings file:
+2. Add to your build settings file:
 For android:
 ```
 android =
     {
-        minSdkVersion = "21",
+        minSdkVersion = "21", -- or minSdkVersion = "24" please read above.
     }
 ```
 For iOS: